piaomz/CSCI526_GAME_DEV/readme.md

-this is the project of csci576
+this is the project of csci526 in usc